burakeregar/KotlinMvpArchitecture/README.md

 I have seperated activity dependencies/components from AppComponent to avoid conflicts.
 KotlinMvpTemplate generates all of required dependency classes, presenters etc. for each module automatically.

+# STARTING NEW PROJECT
+If you start to develop new project, you can clone this repo to your computer.
+You just need to rename packages.
+Now, you are ready!
+You can start developing your modules.

 ![](https://github.com/burakeregar/KotlinMvpTemplate/blob/master/art/mvp_template.gif)

 # LICENSE